Bess of Hardwick

 This portraitback to top

-'Bess of Hardwick' was one of the wealthiest people in late Elizabethan England, and an important patron of architecture.
-She acquired her wealth through a succession of four increasingly profitable marriages and through her own business acumen.
-She is remembered mainly for the house she had built at Hardwick to a plan by the great Elizabethan architect Robert Smythson.
-She is shown here in mourning dress whose understated nature is set off by the splendid five-strand rope of pearls which she wears.
+'Bess of Hardwick' is shown here in understated mourning dress, which is set off by the five-strand rope of pearls which she wears.
 The Elizabethan-style frame which incorporates the sitter's initials at the top was made in 1865 by the Gallery and is likely to be much more elaborate than the original.

 Linked publicationsback to top